-- 1. Each Service Connection shall be marked with a green 2x4 stake extended from the end of the pipe to at least 1-foot above the ground.
-Green magnetic marking tape labeled sewer shall be laid about 6 inched above the pipe from the mainline to the top of the 2x4 green marking stake.
-A cleanout may be install-aed instead of a 2x4 stake., which will be cleanout located on private property near the edge of the right-of way, public utility easement, or Public Sanitary Sewer Easement (see Appendix D). - a.
-A cleanout may be installed that is the same size and material as the Service Connection.
-The cleanout shall extend from the invert of the pipe to 3 feet above the ground surface with a watertight cap.
-See Standard Detail Drawings. - b.
-The location of the storm Service Connections shall be indicated by a permanent marker, acceptable to the District: - .
-Where the service connection is located in a street with curbs, the connection marker shall be a permanent stamp on the top of the curb: ST Storm Sewer; SS Sanitary Sewer. - ii.
-Where the sewer is in a street without curbs, the marker shall be on the sidewalk. - Where the sewer is in a street without curbs or sidewalks, the Engineer shall present to the District for approval an alternative permanent marking method. - iv.
-A storm sewer cleanout located on the private side of the right-of-way boundary is an acceptable permanent marker.
+- A. Each Service Connection shall be marked with a green 2-inch x 4-inch stake extended from the end of the pipe to at least 1-foot above the ground. - B. The location of the Service Connections shall be indicated by a permanent marker, in one of the following manners: - a.
+Where the Service Connections is located in a street with curbs, the connection marker shall be a permanent stamp on the top of the curb: ST - Storm Sewer; SS - Sanitary Sewer. - b.
+Where the Service Connection is in a street without curbs, the marker shall be on the sidewalk. - c.
+Where the Service Connections is in a street without curbs or sidewalks, the Developer's Engineer shall present to the District for approval an alternative permanent marking method.